 The perfect travel photography gear set-up is an illusion.
 I think I have it down, and then I embark on a road trip, and realize that I need to keep tweaking my system to make things easier to find, easier to use, and my photos easier to edit.
 It's always a work in progress, but after five years of traveling with my camera gear, I think I've got a pretty decent system in place.

 We’ve come across some awesome camera bags this year.
 A few we have been lucky enough to add to our travel photography kit, and others we’ve added to our wish list.
 Here are our top picks for the best camera bags for travelers.

-If you’re planning a trip that revolves around photography, one where you’re packing several camera bodies, lenses, filters, chargers, and a tripod, we definitely recommend the new Xpedition Backpack: Photography Set by Bagsmart.
-This unique bag features several modular components with magnetic elements to lock each component in place and provide perfect weight distribution for less back strain and easier traveling.
+If you’re planning a trip that revolves around photography - one where you’re packing several camera bodies, lenses, filters, chargers, and a tripod, we definitely recommend the Lowepro Flipside Trek Backpack - BP 450 AW.

-We originally thought this bag was a bit heavy, but because the weight is distributed evenly across the back, we quickly realized how much more comfortable it is for travel.
+This is a big bag, but still suitable for carry-on travel.
 We’ve lugged ours through the airport, on hiking trips, and through the streets of Philadelphia, and we love it.
-The Xpedition Camera Bag is currently available for backing on Kickstarter.

 Best Camera Accessories for Travel

 Now, onto the little things.
 We like to keep it fairly simple when we travel, but there are a few things we never leave home without.
 Here are some of our favorite camera accessories for travel, hiking, and road trips.

 We bought a new tripod last year after our ancient, heavy beast rolled down a mountain.
 A friend recommended the MeFOTO Classic Aluminum Globetrotter Tripod, and after tons of research, we decided to go with it.